IERoboticsAILab/gif_automation/README.md

 # GIF Compression Tool

 A web-based tool to compress GIF files to a specified target size while maintaining quality.
+It can also convert MP4 videos to optimized GIFs.

 ## Features

-- Upload any GIF file
+- Upload any GIF file or MP4 video
+- Convert videos to GIF format with customizable settings
-- Set custom target size
+- Set custom target size for compression
-- Visual comparison between original and compressed GIFs
+- Visual comparison between original and compressed files
 - Adaptive compression algorithm that tries different settings
+- Frame sampling and duration adjustment
+- Crop unnecessary borders to reduce file size
 - Download compressed GIF with a single click

 ## Installation